 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
-Here is a recipe for Catfish Allison!
+Here is a recipe for a delicious baked catfish called Catfish Allison!

 Catfish Allison hails from the great southern state of Mississippi.
 I first read about this dish when I was researching what to cook for our movie night.